 Before I talk Shanghai, a short aside on the political and economic situation in the US of A: I'm greatly cheered by the political turn of events.
 Evan Osnos of The New Yorker commented that Obama has restored a certain nobility to political involvement, and I have many close friends who worked day and night for Obama, among them Jacob Becklund and Michael Baer.
 The New York Times article, "300,000 Apply for 3,300 Obama Jobs," says it all.
 Finally, check out the gem (below) about the departing administration, "Die Bush Krieger: Ende der Vorstellung," which translates as, "The Bush Warriors: End of the Show."
-It shows the cover of Der Spiegel magazine from 2002 (left), alongside the 2008 edition (right).
-Fitting.
-Credit to my friend Stefan Angrick.

 The economic turn of events, however, is depressing.
 US consumer spending will probably not return to its pre-crash levels for another 10-20 years.
 Fortunately, China, with its massive rainy day fund of foreign exchange reserves, faces a much softer fall.
 The Economist Intelligence Unit predicts China's GDP to grow by 7.5% for the next two years, as opposed to a contraction (negative growth) for the US, EU, and Japan.